lucasfieri/lucasfieri/README.md

 <br>

-- 🌱 I'm learning about physics
+- 🌱 I'm learning about accessibility on design systems
-- 🔮 A dream: become a doctor
+- 🔮 A dream: Be happy
 - 🥅 Goals to 2023: Be healthy
 - 👉 I'm League of Legends player
 - 🍄 I have a Pomeranian Lulu dog and her name is [Amaterasu](https://pt.wikipedia.org/wiki/Amaterasu)